A new but highly ambitious global Lab

 My scientific career path reflects my great interest and familiarity to work in international and multidisciplinary environments.
 I enjoy a reputation as an international networker and draw on an extensive worldwide scientific network (ETH Zurich, McGill University, Stanford University, KU Leuven University, Colorado State University, Beijing Normal University, UN World Food Programme, US Department of Agriculture (USDA), Chinese Academy of Sciences, among others).
 During the last years, I have gained professional research skills in outstanding universities of six different countries, European (European Commission Joint Research Centre) as well as United Nation institutions (Land and Water Division of the UN FAO).

-Ranked in the list of 100,000 top world’s most cited scientists (no. 80,342).
-I have a well-recognized publication record with over 70 international peer-reviewed publications including high impact factor journals such as Nature, PNAS, Nature Communications, Science Advances, Global Change Biology and Nature Sustainability.
+Ranked in the list of 100,000 top world’s most cited scientists (ca. no. 42,000 year 2020) and included in Stanford-Elsevier list of 2% most impactful scientists (year 2020, Top-5 in Italy) in the field Environmental Sciences & Agriculture.
+I have a well-recognized publication record with over 90 international peer-reviewed publications including high impact factor journals such as Nature, PNAS, Nature Communications, Science Advances, Global Change Biology and Nature Sustainability.

 I obtained my MSc in Water Resources and Environmental Sanitation at the Hydraulic Research Institute (IPH) of the Federal University of Rio Grande do Sul (2018).
 Currently, I am doing my PhD at IPH, and I am a visiting PhD student at University of Pavia.
 Since 2016 I have been working with erosion and sediment transport modeling, hydrological modeling and remote sensing products in large scales.
 In my PhD, I have been studying the sediment flows in South America using hydrologic-hydrodynamic and sediment modeling.
 I intend to advance the understanding of the anthropogenic effects on sediment flows in South America during the time in Pavia.